This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - Malicious/False Allegation: Where the case against an individual has been withdrawn at any stage and there is corroborative evidence that the case was based on a malicious or false allegation.

-- Proven Alibi: Where there is corroborative evidence that the individual has a proven alibi and as a result s/he is eliminated from the enquiry after being arrested.
+- Proven Alibi: Where there is corroborative evidence that the individual has a proven alibi and as a result, are eliminated from the enquiry after being arrested.

 - Suspect status not clear at the time of arrest: Where an individual is arrested at the outset of an enquiry, the distinction between the offender, victim and witness is not clear, and the individual is subsequently eliminated as a suspect (but may be a witness or victim).